 Every autumn I move my geraniums into the corner of my basement.
 After resting for a month or two, perhaps responding to the lengthening days, they always bloom in mid-January and their variety of pinks is always welcome at a time of year when flowers are in short supply.

 I placed the flowers in the turquoise vase I keep in the kitchen, and on the gingham placemat it was all such a lovely combination that I brought out the drawing materials, creating one sketch in chalk pastel and one in oil pastel.
 I like to keep these quick little sketches small and quick; they liven my senses for color and design and give me a little break during the workday.

-This painting is also one of a set with January Jeraniums 2, a pastel painting.
-This oil pastel painting carries the bolder versions of the color scheme.
-I will also sell this as a set with January Jeraniums 1, both for $75.00.
+This painting is also one of a set with January Jeraniums 1, an oil pastel painting.
+This chalk pastel painting carries the softer versions of the color scheme.
+I will also sell this as a set with January Jeraniums 2, both for $75.00.